The HomeTips crew began building houses in Mississippi with Habitat for Humanity 25 years ago!

-I became involved with my first Habitat project in 1991.
+I became involved with my first Habitat for Humanity project in 1991.
 I remember watching the evening news and seeing former President Jimmy Carter and his wife Rosalyn, flannel sleeves rolled up, swinging hammers.
 They were helping impoverished Southern families build livable houses, striking a blow against poverty and near-homelessness.
 Habitat for Humanity was a relatively new, unknown program.
 The newscaster talked about this grassroots, non-governmental army of weekend carpenters who march to the sound of a different hammer.
 The volunteers wore T-shirts proclaiming “No More Shacks!”.

 When I saw the Carters helping lift those walls in the style of a hearty Amish barn-raising, I wanted to jump in.
 I loved the idea of breaking away from my computer keyboard to do something more tangible.
 So when I learned that Habitat needed volunteers to spend a week working in Mississippi, I signed up and coaxed my 13-year-old son Gabe to join me.
 I’d never been to Mississippi, and I wasn’t sure what I was getting us into, but I figured it would be an adventure.

 Our rag-tag team of volunteers flew from Southern California to Memphis in the wee hours of a Saturday morning.
 We rented vans and then drove to the heart of Mississippi.
 As we rode through the fertile Delta region, we could see life here was very different from our Southern California lives.
 Vast fields of cotton and soybeans stretched to the horizon and tattered shacks dotted the roadsides.